-CEVNI articles Proposed questions for test and EBA comments E8, E11, E13-E27 Do not need to be included in the test.
-II.
-AUXILIARY SIGNS E13 - 27.1 do not need to be tested.
-Information rather than guiding B. ADDITIONAL LUMINOUS SIGNAL, C. POINTERS SHOWING THE DIRECTION OF THE SECTION TO WHICH THE MAIN SIGN APPLIES (Examples), D. PANELS GIVING EXPLANATIONS OR ADDITIONAL INFORMATION (Examples) behaviour and safety.
+CEVNI articles Proposed questions for test and EBA comments B. ADDITIONAL LUMINOUS SIGNAL, C. POINTERS SHOWING THE DIRECTION OF THE SECTION TO WHICH THE MAIN SIGN APPLIES (Examples), D. PANELS GIVING EXPLANATIONS OR ADDITIONAL INFORMATION (Examples) Information rather than guiding behaviour and safety.
 E9, E10 Group E 9 and E10 and ask one question but the sign needs to be shown in context.
 E12 Group with B5 - B10 II.
 AUXILIARY SIGNS, A.PANELS SHOWING THE DISTANCE AT WHICH THE REGULATION APPLIES OR THE SPECIAL FEATURE INDICATED BY THE MAIN SIGN IS TO BE FOUND (Examples) Could be added to one of the berthing questions asking what the significance of the number above is.
 Annex 8 - BUOYAGE AND MARKING OF THE WATERWAYS C. RHYTHM OF LIGHTS This should not be tested directly.
 It should be part of a question where that type of light is being displayed.
 II.
 BUOYAGE OF FAIRWAY LIMITS IN THE WATERWAY Figure 17 or similar could be used and the question could be marching the buoy to the hazard on the diagram.
 This should apply to all symbols up to figure 17 in this document.
 IV BIS.
 OTHER MARKING OF DANGER POINTS AND OBSTACLES IN THE WATERWAY This is already covered by vessel signals VI.
 ADDITIONAL BUOYAGE AND MARKING OF LAKES AND BROAD WATERWAYS These should be tested as part of the practical assessment.
 Figure 25 This diagram could be used for testing understanding of signs.